LeanderZiehm/language-learning-video-game/README.md

-# LoveLingo Quest
+# LoveLingo

 A browser-based 2D pixel-art language learning game that helps users practice language skills through a romance-themed adventure.

 ## About the Game

-LoveLingo Quest is a fun and engaging way to practice your target language.
+LoveLingo is a fun and engaging way to practice your target language.
 Progress through four romance-themed levels:

 1. **First Contact**: Talk to a girl/boy in the park
 2. **Small Talk**: Have a conversation and ask for a date